fgw/iterated-prisoners-dilemma-websocket-server/Instructions for participants.md

-# Title

-Dear Participants,

-I hope this message finds you well!
-I am excited to invite you to participate in our upcoming Iterated Prisoner's Dilemma Tournament.
-This event promises not only to be intellectually stimulating but also a fantastic opportunity for collaboration and strategy development.

 # What is the Iterated Prisoner's Dilemma?

 The Iterated Prisoner's Dilemma is a classic game in game theory that explores the complexities of cooperation and competition.
 Here’s a brief overview:
-Basic Scenario: Two players must decide whether to cooperate (C) or defect (D).
+Basic Scenario: Two players must decide whether to cooperate (C) or defect/betray (B).
 The outcomes depend on both players' choices:
 - If both cooperate, they receive moderate rewards.
 - If one defects while the other cooperates, the defector receives a higher reward while the cooperator gets nothing.
 - If both defect, they receive minimal rewards.